 A: You will have a chance to share your work with an enthusiastic audience.
 You can gain valuable experience in delivering a public presentation of your work to a supportive crowd.
 And you can be an important player in an event spotlighting the intellectual vitality of the Bates community!

 A: Your friends and classmates, faculty, alumni, staff, parents, incoming first-years, and interested community members.

 Q: Well… okay!
 So sign me up!

-A: To register, you must complete the on-line registration form.
-Make sure to provide an abstract of not more than 150 words describing your presentation (we prefer a Word attachment).
-If you have any particular A/V or display needs, you MUST let us know so you won’t be caught in a media mishap.
+A: To register, you must complete the online registration form.
+Make sure to provide an abstract of not more than 100 words describing your presentation.
+If you have any particular media or display needs, you MUST let us know so you won’t be caught in a media mishap.
 You need to tell us if you need a specialized venue, such as a dance floor or a gallery space.
 Finally, you MUST secure the online endorsement of a faculty member.
-Submit the registration form as early as possible; registration closes 15 February but will close sooner if the schedule fills.
-Please note that we limit the number of posters to 110 and the number of talks to 50; we close registration as soon as we have filled the schedule.
-This may occur before 15 February!
+Submit the registration form as early as possible; registration closes 17 February.
+Please note that we limit the number of posters to 150 and the number of talks to 60; we close registration as soon as we have filled the schedule.
+This may occur before 17 February!
 Late registrations are not accepted!